streamnative/oxia/docs/kubernetes-oxia-cluster.md

 ### ConfigMap

+The coordinator has two ConfigMaps.

+#### Config

-This contains the cluster configuration: `replicationFactor`, `shardCount` and the list of the public and internal bind addresses of all the servers in the cluster.
+This contains the cluster configuration: `replicationFactor`, `initialShardCount` and the list of the public and internal bind addresses of all the servers in the cluster.
 It is mounted as a yaml file in the coordinator container.

+#### Status

+This is created and updated by the coordinator periodically.
+It is used to recover state on restarts.

 ### Deployment